ASK ABDI: WHAT DO YOU THINK ABOUT ATHEISM?

-What do you think of the growing interest in atheism and the leaders of the movement like Richard Dawkins?
+QUESTION: What do you think of the growing interest in atheism and the leaders of the movement, like Richard Dawkins?

-What I have will be just another opinion to you; no matter how informed or uninformed it is .
-Important topics like this needs to come from our own knowing.
+What I have will be just another opinion to you, no matter how informed or uninformed it is.
+Important topics like this need to come from our own knowing.
 An intellectual answer will not quench your thirst.
 At least I certainly hope not.
 Dig and keep digging.
-Do your best to step beyond your mind and see for your self.
+Do your best to step beyond your mind and see for yourself.

 Live and let live is a good policy for this small planet of ours.
-It is common in my discussion with either camp to notice a lack of love.
+It is common, in my discussion with either camp, to notice a lack of love.
 I am a “Love-ist”.
 I do my best to engage in intellectual discourse until I feel Love leaving me.
-Then I find my self getting lost in separation.
-I have yet to find an atheist that became religious or a religious person atheist with an argument.
+Then I find myself getting lost in separation.
+I have yet to find an atheist that became religious or a religious person that became atheist with an argument.
 It seems both camps are preaching to the converted.

 I find Dawkins’ concept of memes much more fascinating than the topic of atheism.
 I read somewhere Dawkins quote Bertrand Russell and call himself a passionate skeptic.
 That is the most honest thing one can say.
 In the absence of direct experience, agnostics seem to be the most sane here.
 An open mind is a healthy stance.
 I am also a big fan of the four negations around these big topics: not this, not that, neither either, neither both.